strategineer/personal-website/content/bin/rpg/xmooks/setting.md

 Innate spells manifest visually:

-- on your body (burning hand, translucent skin, etc.), think Fallout mutations.
+- On your body (burning hand, translucent skin, etc.), think Fallout mutations.
 - Or as a spiritual aura that surrounds you, think Jo-Jo.
 - Or as a familiar that follows you around, think His Dark Materials.